NativeScript/docs-v7/tutorial/ng-chapter-1.md

 <img src="../img/cli-getting-started/angular/chapter1/terminal-2.png" alt="Terminal display after running a console log" class="plain">

 The `console.log()` function is great for outputting primitive values such as strings, numbers, and booleans, but it doesn’t work so well for objects.
-For those situations you’ll want to use another of the `console` object’s methods intended for complex object output: `console.dump()`.
+For those situations you’ll want to use another of the `console` object’s methods intended for complex object output: `console.dir()`.

 To see this in action replace the contents of your `app/app.component.ts` file with the code below, which uses `console.log()` to log a simple object.